-- Make sure you talk to the college counselor and inform him or her about the whatyou are doing, what you are planning of doing, and so on.
+- Make sure you talk to the college counselor and inform them about what you are currently doing, what you are planning on doing, and so on.

-- Make sure your talk to the college counselor way ahead of time before asking him for help in anything.
+- Make sure your talk to the college counselor way ahead of time before asking them for help in anything.

-- Make sure you get the college counselor to know you very well, as he or she might be in a position to write a recommendation about you.
+- Make sure you get the college counselor to know you very well, as they might be in a position to write a recommendation about you.